What foods are best cooked in a smoker?

 • Using marinades for added moisture and tenderness.

-• Applying dry rubs to create a flavorful crust.
+• Apply dry rubs to create a flavorful crust.

-• Experimenting with spices, herbs, and sugar for a signature blend.
+• Experiment with spices, herbs, and sugar for a signature blend.

 Common Mistakes to Avoid

-• Using too much wood, which can result in an overly smoky flavor.
+• Using too much wood can result in an overly smoky flavor.

-• Failing to preheat the smoker, leading to uneven cooking.
+• Failing to preheat the smoker leads to uneven cooking.

-• Opening the smoker too often, which disrupts the temperature.
+• Opening the smoker too often disrupts the temperature.

 Best Foods to Start With